 Not long ago a good friend recommended a book about the habits of the greatest creatives, called Daily Rituals, written by Mason Currey.

 The short book is fairly popular among artist and writing circles.
-For a seemingly fair reason: who wouldn’t want to learn how to be more like Charles Dickens, Andy Warhol, Twyla Tharp, Benjamin Franklin, or Jane Austin?
+For a seemingly fair reason: who wouldn’t want to learn how to be more like Charles Dickens, Andy Warhol, Twyla Tharp, Benjamin Franklin, or Jane Austen?
 If we can learn the habits that may have led to their success, will that increase the likelihood of us being successful?

 Unequivocally no. The habits of someone else will not make you more or less likely to follow their path to ideas or success.
 No more than living in the same city that Picasso lived in will make you a great artist.
 You cannot become Elon Musk by eating the same breakfast as he does.
 Studying the habits of Einstein will not make you a genius.